Complete Subset Averaging with Many Instruments: Subset Size Choice and Optimality

 We first introduce notation to construct the sample counterpart of the approximate MSE.
 Let $\widetilde{\beta}$ be a preliminary estimator that is fixed across different values of $k$ and $\widetilde{\varepsilon}=y-X\widetilde{\beta}$.
 Let $\wtd{f}$ be an estimate of $f$.
 The residual matrix is denoted by $\widetilde{u}=X-\wtd{f}$ and $\wtd{u} = (u_1,u_2,\ldots,u_N)'$ where $\widetilde{u}_{i}$ is a $d\times1$ vector.
 Define $\widetilde{H} = \widetilde{f}'\widetilde{f}/N$, $\widetilde{\sigma}_{\eps}^{2} = \widetilde{\eps}'\widetilde{\eps}/N$, $\widetilde{\sigma}_{u\eps} = \widetilde{u}'\widetilde{\eps}/N$, $\wtd{\sigma}_{\ld\eps} = \wtd{\ld}'\wtd{H}^{-1}\widetilde{\sigma}_{u\eps}$, and $\wtd{\Sigma}_u=\wtd{u}'\wtd{u}/N$.
 The feasible criterion function for $S_{\ld}(k)$ is defined as below:

 where

 Then, we choose $\what{k}$ as a minimizer of the feasible approximate MSE function, $\what{S}_{\ld}(k)$.
 Given $\what{k}$, we can compute the CSA-2SLS estimator defined in \eqref{aiv}.

 We remark on two practical issues in implementation.
-First, our theory requires the preliminary estimator $\wtd{\bt}$ be consistent and it is simply achieved by 2SLS estimation with any valid IVs.
+First, our theory requires the preliminary estimator $\wtd{\bt}$ be consistent, and it is simply achieved by 2SLS estimation with any valid IVs.
 However, the performance of the estimator in a finite sample might rely on the choice.
-Following \citet{donald2001choosing} and \citet{kuersteiner2010constructing}, we propose to choose the set of IVs based on the first stage Mallows criterion, which brings satisfactory performance results in the extensive simulations experiments reported in Section \ref{sc:simulation}.
+Following \citet{donald2001choosing} and \citet{kuersteiner2010constructing}, we propose choosing the set of IVs based on the first stage Mallows criterion, which brings satisfactory performance results in the extensive simulations experiments reported in Section \ref{sc:simulation}.
 Second, it could be infeasible to estimate $P^k$ when $K$ is too large.
 Note that the number of complete subsets (all the subsets with different $k$'s) grows exponentially, $2^K-1$.
-To deal with this computational issue, we propose to use a subsampling method as follows.
+To deal with this computational issue, we propose to draw a smaller number of submodels randomly as follows.
 Let $\mathcal{R}^k$ be a class of $R$ subsets with $k$ elements that are randomly selected from $\{1,\ldots,M\}$.
-Then, the subsampled CSA projection matrix is defined as $\breve{P} = R^{-1} \sum_{r\in\mathcal{R}^k} P^k_r$, where $P^k_r$ is a projection matrix using the set of IVs indexed by $r$.
-Table \ref{tb:m19-small-R} in Section \ref{sc:simulation} shows simulation results that the random subsampling method works well with a feasible size of $R$.
+Then, the CSA projection matrix with randomly drawn submodels is defined as $\breve{P} = R^{-1} \sum_{r\in\mathcal{R}^k} P^k_r$, where $P^k_r$ is a projection matrix using the set of IVs indexed by $r$.
+Table \ref{tb:m19-small-R} in Section \ref{sc:all-tables-figures} of the Appendix shows simulation results such that randomly drawn submodels work well with a feasible size of $R$.

 We finalize this subsection by proving that the CSA-2SLS estimator achieves the asymptotic optimality in the sense that it minimizes the MSE among the class of CSA-2SLS estimators with different complete subset sizes.
 We collect additional regularity conditions below.